tkn-tub/ns3-gym/doc/manual/source/documentation.rst

   * Summary table of all class members.
   * Graphs of inheritance and collaboration for all classes.
-  * Links to the source code imlementing each function.
+  * Links to the source code implementing each function.
   * Links to every place a member is used.
   * Links to every object used in implementing a function.
   * Grouping of related classes, such as all the classes related to